top of page

 Photo courtesy of Christina Morillo

-Many are unqualified to teach and have no experience of working with students who have learning differences, or cultural and language barriers.
+Many are unqualified to teach and have no experience supporting students with learning differences, language barriers, or diverse cultural backgrounds.

 White Waves